kljensen/go-is-awesome/README.md

-You can run the presentation merely by opening `index.html`; however, if you'd like to run the Go code examples in the browser, you'll need to run the `server.go` code as such
+You can run the presentation merely by opening `index.html`; however, if you'd like to run the Go code examples in the browser, you'll need to run the `server/main.go` code as such

 	go run main.go ../presentation